‘It’s never too late’: PM Shehbaz calls for national unity to become ‘one wall’ against terrorism

 He again called for unity.
 “We have to avoid differences and become one wall [against terrorism].
 The political leadership has to take ownership.
 All constitutional institutions have to unite people and if we don’t do this, our purpose won’t be fulfilled.”

-He said he also invited religious leaders yesterday for the meeting and the APC on Tuesday.
+He said he also invited religious leaders yesterday for the meeting and the All Parties Conference (APC) on Feb 7.
 “I asked all of them despite differences — if there are any.
 If we do not act now, history will not forgive us.”

 “Those who spread cruelty inside Pakistan; you are taking steps to settle them [here], but to improve the country’s fate, you are not ready to shake hands with your own people.
 But these double standards will not work.”